 For starters, there’s no such thing as a “pure” decision based on cold logic and empirical information.
 Instead, every choice we make is filtered through the context of our senses and acquired biases.
 And those decisions are reinforced every time one of them results in instant gratification.

 And what fuels our perception that the occasional cigarette or delayed medical test won’t ever affect us?
-Harvard legal scholar Cass Sunstein and University of Chicago economist Richard Thaler, coauthors of Nudge: Improving Decisions About Health, Wealth, and Happiness (Penguin, 2009), suggest that it is “unrealistic optimism,” or our tendency to see ourselves as immune from common problems. (“Other people might suffer a heart attack or have a drinking problem or get divorced — but not me!”)
+Harvard legal scholar Cass Sunstein and University of Chicago economist Richard Thaler, coauthors of Nudge: Improving Decisions About Health, Wealth, and Happiness, suggest that it is “unrealistic optimism,” or our tendency to see ourselves as immune from common problems. (“Other people might suffer a heart attack or have a drinking problem or get divorced — but not me!”)
 We perceive ourselves as having a “free pass,” and in that frame of mind, it’s easy to justify irrational decisions.

 You can help yourself make smarter choices by becoming a “choice architect,” say Thaler and Sunstein.
 Choice architecture is the practice of reorganizing the context in which you make decisions — in other words, making a change in your physical surroundings or daily processes to promote better decision-making.
 A simple example: If the fridge is stocked with fresh fruits and veggies, and the frozen toaster tarts are conspicuously missing, you’re set up to make the healthier choice.

 It’s critical that we institute our own choice architecture, because our world is teeming with sneaky choice architects who work to influence our decisions to benefit them — often to our detriment.
 Credit-card companies cleverly place the enticing “minimum amount due” box right next to that huge depressing total — and we take the bait despite knowing we’ll pay much more in interest (while they rake in even bigger profits).
 Advertisers employ clever psychological devices to trigger the brain’s reward center and encourage us to buy items we don’t need (and sometimes don’t even want).
-Mortgages, cell phone offers and health insurance plans are deliberately written to make us feel ignorant, overwhelmed and vulnerable to sign up for an expensive or risky contract.

 But with a little planning and rearranging, we can help ourselves make smarter choices about the things that matter most.